When my daughter wanted a ghost Halloween costume, I jumped at the chance to DIY a classic homemade white bed sheet ghost costume.

-Here the eye holes are 1 inch apart but you may want to measure your little goblin’s face before you start sewing.
+Here the eye holes are 1 inch apart, but you may want to measure your little goblin’s face before you start sewing.

-related post: Halloween Bat Costume & Butterfly Costume DIY
+Related post: Halloween Bat Costume & Butterfly Costume DIY

 You might think that the next step would be to cut out the holes.
 But if you do that the sheet will deform as you sew the screen and you’ll end up with a wrinkly ghost.
 We can’t have that now!
 So, sew the eyes and the mouth on the sheet FIRST.

 Then turn the sheet around to the back and cut out the sheet material to create an opening for each eye and mouth.

 Here you have it.
 An ooky, spooky ghost costume that your kids will want to wear to the breakfast table.